CasparCG/server/README.txt

 CasparCG Server 2.0.4 Beta 1
 ============================

-Thank you for your interest in CasparCG Server, a professional software used to play out and record professional graphics, audio and video to multiple outputs.
+Thank you for your interest in CasparCG Server, a professional software used to play out and record professional graphics, audio and video tomultiple outputs.
 It has been in 24/7 broadcast production since 2006.

 This release is NOT considered tested and stable, and it is NOT intended for use in professional production.

 More information is available at http://casparcg.com/